rahulkumar75/Steganography/README.md

 Welcome to [Stego-Image]!

 ## Description
 This is a brief description of our website.
-Including what it does, who it's for, and any other relevant information.

-Introduction to Stego-Image: Safeguarding Communication with Image Steganography with Cryptography(AES) Algorithm.
+This Website Stego-Image, Safeguarding Communication with Image Steganography with Cryptography(AES) Algorithm.
 Stego-Image offers a cutting-edge solution by harnessing the power of steganography to conceal sensitive information within innocent-looking images.